ktoso/swift-evolution/proposals/NNNN-async-function-isolation.md

   - [Isolation inference for closures](#isolation-inference-for-closures)
   - [Function conversions](#function-conversions)
   - [Executor switching](#executor-switching)
+  - // TODO: let's add a section on task executors and expand it a bit more; i'll help with that one
   - [Import-as-async heuristic](#import-as-async-heuristic)
 - [Source compatibility](#source-compatibility)
 - [ABI compatibility](#abi-compatibility)